datanav/docs/technical/zendesk-youtrack.rst

 Zendesk Users to YouTrack Users
 -------------------------------
-Every Zendesk Users will be synchronized with a YouTrack Users.

-If a matching YouTrack Users already exists, the Zendesk Users will be merged with the existing one.
-If no matching YouTrack Users is found, a new YouTrack Users will be created.
+Before any synchronization can take place, a link between a Zendesk Users and a YouTrack Users must be established.

 A Zendesk Users will merge with a YouTrack Users if one of the following property combinations match: